USDD Price Tops $1.00 on Top Exchanges (USDD)

-USDD (USDD) traded 0.1% higher against the dollar during the 1 day period ending at 19:00 PM ET on October 11th.
-During the last week, USDD has traded up 0% against the dollar.
-USDD has a market capitalization of $744.70 million and $3.33 million worth of USDD was traded on exchanges in the last 24 hours.
-One USDD token can currently be purchased for approximately $1.00 or 0.00001600 BTC on exchanges.
+USDD (USDD) traded 0% lower against the US dollar during the 1 day period ending at 0:00 AM ET on October 17th.
+In the last week, USDD has traded up 0.2% against the US dollar.
+One USDD token can currently be purchased for about $1.00 or 0.00001479 BTC on cryptocurrency exchanges.
+USDD has a total market cap of $750.19 million and approximately $2.10 million worth of USDD was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.